Ikara–Flinders Ranges National Park

-The Ikara–Flinders Ranges National Park, formerly Flinders Ranges National Park, is situated approximately 400 km north of Adelaide in the northern central part of South Australia's largest mountain range, the Flinders Ranges.
-The park covers an area of 912 km², northeast of the small town of Hawker.
-The Heysen Trail and Mawson Trails pass through the park.
+The Ikara–Flinders Ranges National Park, formerly Flinders Ranges National Park, is a national park situated approximately 430 km north of Adelaide, Australia.
+It lies northeast of the small town of Hawker, in the northern central part of South Australia's largest mountain range, the Flinders Ranges, and covers an area of 95,000 ha between Hawker and Blinman.
+It is known for the land formation known as Wilpena Pound, while other well-known features include the Heysen Range and the Brachina and Bunyeroo gorges.
+The Heysen Trail and Mawson Trail pass through the park.